Cost per lead (CPL) is one of the most important metrics for any business because it shows exactly how much it costs to generate a potential customer.

 The more you test, the better you’ll understand what works for your target audience, and even minor tweaks can add up to significant performance boosts.

-To go for big results, businesses can favor competing for high-traffic, high-cost keywords.
+To achieve big results, businesses can prioritize competing for high-traffic, high-cost keywords.
 This is misguided in two ways.

 Long-tail keywords—those that extend with specific modifiers—don’t get as many searches or clicks, but they get searches from people with serious intent to act.